 How much does it cost to hike Poon Hill?

 The exact cost of the Poon Hill hike depends on the services included and excluded.
 A complete board trip with hotel accommodations in the city and a sightseeing tour costs more than hiring a guide.
-The Ghorepani Trekking cost also depends on the size of the group.
+The Ghorepani Trek cost also depends on the size of the group.
 If you are traveling individually, it is more expensive than in a large group.
 We offer the best price if you are booking in a group.

 Which Trek is better, Mardi Himal or Ghorepani Poon Hill?